-The EU Strategy for the Western Balkans reiterates regional cooperation and good neighbourly relations as keys for progress of the Western Balkans' economies on their European path, naming the RCC

-Secretariat, were held back-to-back with the among those that provided a new momentum for dialogue.
+The EU Strategy for the Western Balkans reiterates regional cooperation and good neighbourly relations as keys for progress of the Western Balkans' economies on their European path, naming the RCC among those that provided a new momentum for dialogue.
 The Strategy envisages that the existing agreements and commitments of the region's economies are made operational, such as the MAP REA agreed by the leaders of the Western Balkans in July 2017.
 The RCC will continue to support the Western Balkan economies in their efforts to move closer on their EU-accession paths, assisting them to speed up the progress in meeting the established criteria.
-Having been encouraged by the European Commission, the Western Balkan economies must also contribute to the credibility of the enlargement process by stepping up reform efforts and work on regional cooperation and good-neighbourly relations, including the implementation of the MAP
+Having been encouraged by the European Commission, the Western Balkan economies must also contribute to the credibility of the enlargement process by stepping up reform efforts and work on regional cooperation and good-neighbourly relations, including the implementation of the MAP REA agenda.